 Examples of Normand PLLC’s success in litigating class actions are Roth v.
 GEICO, Joffe v.
-Geico, and Jones v.
+Geico, and Bellamy v.
 Geico.
 These cases were filed and resolved in Federal Court in Florida, and addressed whether sales tax, registration fees, and title fees are owed after a motor vehicle is a total loss.

 Normand PLLC successfully argued on behalf of the plaintiff that sales tax and title fees are necessary to replace a vehicle and are therefore owed under GEICO’s insurance policy, irrespective of whether the vehicle is owned, financed, or leased.